 As with most occupations, driving for a living has its good points and bad points.
-Many large goods vehicle (LGV) drivers enjoy being out and about rather than sat behind a desk, and organising the structure of their day.
+Many heavy goods vehicle (HGV) drivers enjoy being out and about rather than sat behind a desk, and organising the structure of their day.

 The downsides include long hours, often at unsociable times such as early mornings or late nights, and dealing with other road users who may not understand the challenges of driving a large vehicle.
 This makes it all the more important that you drive carefully and considerately.